wesfrost/vibe-book-creator/.idx/airules.md

 Example (Good): allow read: if request.auth.uid == resource.data.userId;

 Sense Check: You MUST confirm your understanding of any complex architectural request before generating code.
 Ask clarifying questions about data models, access patterns, and security requirements.

+AFTERMATCH: Refinement & Documentation
+After I confirm a feature is working, I will use the prompt "/aftermatch".
+When you see this command, you will execute the following three steps :

+Refactor: Review the code you just generated and propose minimal refactors for simplicity, performance, and to reduce code.

+Modularize: Identify any new code that can be moved to a shared utilities file (e.g., [place for utilities?]).

+Document: Update any relevant ARCHITECTURE.md or DESIGN.md files to reflect the changes.